sgct/sgct/docs/configuration-files.md

 ### Children
 `Sensor` \[ 0 - inf \]
- > This node represents a tracked sensor that provides orientation and position information.
+ > This node represents a tracked sensor that provides orientation and position information to the application.
+The sensors can be accessed through the `TrackingManager` class and its related classes.
  >
  > `vrpnAddress` \[ string \]
- >  > The VRPN address of this sensor
+ >  > The VRPN address of this sensor.
  >
  > `id` \[ integer \]
  >  > The sensor id for this device.
-This information is not used by SGCT directly but can be used by the application to distinguish different sensors if multiple sensors are specified in the configuration file
+This information is not used by SGCT directly but can be used by the application to distinguish different sensors if multiple sensors are specified in the configuration file.

 `Buttons` \[ 0 - inf \]
 > This node represents a group of toggle buttons that can be triggered through VRPN.
+The buttons can be accessed through the `TrackingManager` class and its related classes.
 >
 > `vrpnAddress` \[ string \]
-> > The VRPN address of this button group
+> > The VRPN address of this button group.
 >
 > `count` \[ integer \]
-> > The number of buttons that are advertised and received through the Device
+> > The number of buttons that are advertised and received through the Device.

 `Axes` \[ 0 - inf \]
 > This node represents a number of independent 1D axes that are updated through VRPN.
+The axes can be accessed through the `TrackingManager` class and its related classes.
 >
 > `vrpnAddress` \[ string \]
-> > The VRPN address of this group of axes
+> > The VRPN address of this group of axes.
 >
 > `count` \[ integer \]
-> > The number of axes that are advertised
+> > The number of axes that are advertised by this VRPN device.

 `Offset` \[ 0 - 1 \]
  > A linear offset that is added to the entire device.
 Must define three float attributes `x`, `y`, and `z`.
-The default value is `x=0`, `y=0`, `z=0`.
+The default values are `x=0`, `y=0`, `z=0`, leading to no offset being applied.

 `Orientation` \[ 0 - 1 \]
  > Describes a fixed orientation for the device.
 This can be provided either as Euler angles or as a quaternion.
 The two modes *cannot* be mixed.
 The following descibes the different attributes that can be used for the orientation.
 Please note that *all* attributes for the chosen method have to be specified.
 If the `Matrix` attribute is also specified, it will overwrite the value specified here.
  >
  > Euler angles:
  >  - `pitch` or `elevation`
- >  - `yaw`, `heading`, or `elevation`
+ >  - `yaw`, `heading`, or `azimuth`
  >  - `roll` or `bank`
  >
  > Quaternion: